Old Malden: Conservation Area

 Old Malden Conservation Area was created in March 1971, designating the area as being "of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance".
 (Planning (Listed Buildings and Conservation Areas) Act 1990, Section 69).
 It contains two distinct parts, St Johns’ and Plough Green, whose special character is summarised in the designation as:

 St Johns’: A medieval village centre above the Hogsmill River, containing the Saxon Church of St. John the Baptist, the site of its vicarage, the 18th century Manor House and ancient fields.

 Plough Green: A village green with a pond, a 15th-century public house, and a picturesque group of mainly 19th century cottages.
 The public house is currently operated as a steak house.

+Politics

+Old Malden is part of the Wimbledon constituency for elections to the House of Commons of the United Kingdom.

+Old Malden is part of the Old Malden and Motspur Park and Old Malden East wards for elections to Kingston upon Thames London Borough Council.